-- Does the practice team already include hygienists and/or therapists? - Do they work with a nurse? - Will you work with a nurse? - Where not working with a nurse, will there always be a registrant close by for support with chaperoning, medical emergencies, decontamination, and record keeping? - What is the system for communication/referral between members of the team?
+- Does the practice team already include hygienists? - Do they work with a nurse? - Will you work with a nurse? - Where not working with a nurse, will there always be a registrant close by for support with chaperoning, medical emergencies, decontamination, and record keeping? - What is the system for communication/referral between members of the team?